 Parties are not to be considered as accompanying persons in the sense of G 4/95 (see T 621/98).
 They have the right to make submissions in oral proceedings by virtue of their status as party to the proceedings.

-If written submissions are made during oral proceedings, the division willshould make sure that requirements such as typed-form, signature and dating of the submissions are met (T 733/99).
-See also E‑III, 8.7.
+If written submissions are made during oral proceedings, the division will make sure that requirements such as typed-form, signature and dating of the submissions are met (T 733/99).
+See also E‑III, 8.7 and OJ EPO 2020, A71.